janssen-io/blog/content/blog/azure/static-web-apps-with-azure-devops/part-1/index.md

 - `azureSubscription`: the name of our service connection
 - `deploymentOutputs`: the name of the variable that will store the outputs, as defined in the bicep file, as a JSON string.

-Afterwards, we take the `deploymentOutputs` stored in `websiteOutput` and convert every individual output (`defaultHostname` and `validationToken`) to their own variable.
+Afterwards, we take the `deploymentOutputs` stored in `websiteOutput` and convert every individual output (only `defaultHostname` in this example) to their own variable.

 ### Setup the DNS Records
-Now that we have created the Static Web App and know the Azure generated hostname and validation token, we can create the records at our DNS provider.
+Now that we have created the Static Web App and know the Azure generated hostname, we can create the records at our DNS provider.
 Below, I'll give two examples: [CloudFlare](#cloudflare) and [Azure DNS](#azure-dns).
 There are many other DNS providers out there that have similar APIs, but I can't cover them all!

 #### Azure DNS